 While headhunters place a greater emphasis on quality than quantity, headhunters must find the best people in the field with the best skills.
 Headhunting takes a lot of time, from scouting to building relationships and absorbing talent.

-As you can see, the primary difference between headhunting and recruitment is that recruiters pull from a list of interested active job seekers, while headhunters actively pursue any professional with the experience and qualifications required for a position.
+As you can see, the primary difference between headhunting and recruitment solutions is that recruiters pull from a list of interested active job seekers, while headhunters actively pursue any professional with the experience and qualifications required for a position.

 To Sum Up